timtitan180/Currency-Converter/README.md

 # Currency-Converter

-An application that converts currency
+An application that converts currency.